 Facilitating payment tokenization from within the payment platform allows users to securely save customer card data without actually seeing or storing the actual credit card number.
 On the off chance that hackers steal tokenized payment information, they won’t be able to make a connection between the customer’s payment information to the token, which is safely stored by the payments facilitator.

 The Benefits of Payment Tokenization for SaaS Companies

-The benefits of payment tokenization for SaaS companies are clear: They provide an extra layer of security for payment collection, which will give SaaS leaders and their platform users peace of mind.
-Essentially, it will ensure that customers trust handing over their sensitive card data to the businesses using the SaaS platform.
+- They provide an extra layer of security for payment collection which will give SaaS leaders and their platform users peace of mind.
+Essentially, it will ensure that customers trust handing over their sensitive card data to businesses using the SaaS platform.
 This will help businesses both retain current customers and attract new ones, in addition to creating greater platform loyalty.

 Vulnerabilities within the SaaS Industry

 Global SaaS revenue is set to grow about 38% to more than $140 billion between 2019 and 2022, according to Gartner and Help Net Security.
 With this growth comes increased risks for data breaches and hacks.
 According to one survey that analyzed SaaS companies, an average of 400 encryption keys are shared with anyone internally who has a link, and between 1,000 and 15,000 external collaborators like vendors, media, and contractors can gain access to company data.